-As a mature student, you may assume that living in university halls is only for those fresh out of college or sixth form – but this simply isn’t the case.
-Almost 60% of all undergraduates in the UK are aged over 21*, and this figure is set to continue rising.
+How are you supposed to focus on being yourself and enjoying uni if you’re worried about your accommodation and who you’re living with?
+As a mature student, you may assume that living in university halls is only for those fresh out of college or sixth form –but this simply isn’t the case.
+2017-18 data showed that almost 60% of all undergraduates in the UK were aged over 21*.
 Although student accommodation is often associated with all-night parties and messy kitchens, there are actually many benefits to living in halls as a mature student.

 We’ve broken down some of the biggest worries mature students may have – from too much noise to finding likeminded housemates.

 *Calculated based on HE student enrolments by level of study 2017-18

 The term ‘mature student’ is normally used to refer to people over a certain age who are studying at university.

 What is the average mature student age?